Doctoral Dissertation Award

 Nominations are limited to one per university or college, from any country, unless more than 10 Ph.D.s are granted in one year, in which case two may be nominated.

-Submissions must be received by October 31, 2013 to qualify for consideration.
-After midnight is acceptable, as long as I receive it by 9am EST on November 1st.
+Submissions must be received by October 31, 2014 to qualify for consideration.

 Dissertations will be reviewed for technical depth and significance of the research contribution, potential impact on theory and practice, and quality of presentation.
 A committee of five individuals serving staggered five-year terms performs an initial screening to generate a short list, followed by an in-depth evaluation to determine the winning dissertation.

-The selection committee will select the winning dissertation in early 2014.
-Winning dissertations will be published by ACM in the ACM Digital Library.
+The selection committee will select the winning dissertation in early 2015 and all winning dissertations as from January 1, 2014 will be published exclusively as professionally published print and electronic books in the new ACM Books Series, which includes publication in the ACM Digital Library.

 The Doctoral Dissertation Award is accompanied by a prize of $20,000 and the Honorable Mention Award is accompanied by a prize of $10,000.
 Financial sponsorship of the award is provided by Google.